tjko/sunspec-monitor/README.md

 it can be used to log production data into a CSV formatted file.
 CSV format is the default, but output in JSON format is also available.

+If there is second (import/export) meter also connected to the inverter it is possible to query it as well.
+Default is to query meter in address 1.
+To query also second meter option *-m 1,2* can be used.
+If no meter is installed *-m 0* can be used to skip querying any meter.

 ### Syntax

 ```